 LIC Singapore started operations in 2013 with paid-up ordinary share capital of \$23.9 million.
-As at reporting date, LIC Singapore's CAR ratio was 4813.21% and well above the regulatory minimum.
+LIC Singapore's CAR ratio in 2015 was 4780% and well above the regulatory minimum.

 Notes to the financial statements

 These notes form an integral part of the financial statements.